anand-tummapudi/microservices/README.md

 	- AD is active directory.
 It is used to authenticate and authorize all kind of comuters.
 AD is the active services database and LDAP is a way to talk to AD.
 * Spring Boot Security with JWT
 	- JWT stands for JSON Web Tokens.
 Auhorization strategies using tokens are i.
 Session token ii.
 JSON web token.
 The whole idea of JWT is sending some information to the server and the server will send the same information back to identify subsequent requests.
 	- JWT token does consists of 3 parts i.
 Header ii.
-Payload iii.
+Payload/Body iii.
 Signature.
 	- JWT is meant for authorization.

 * Providing Security for Microservices - at gateway level
 	- It is difficult and redundnt to provide the security at each service level in microservice environment.
 So we provide the security at API gateway level.
 But as per the architecture, gateway is just for routing the requests.
 So create a new service which can handle authentication and authorization of each service at gateway level.
+	- We can also provide the scope for the accessibility of service.
+For example if we have an order service and payment service, we can restrict the access to call payment gateway service only from the order service and restrict the access from any other sources.

 #### 38. Spring Batch
 Spring Batch is one of the core modules of spring framework and using this we can create robust batch processing system.